Washington Commanders Front Office | Washington Commanders - commanders.com

-Martin Mayhew enters his first season as General Manager of the Washington Football Team.
+Martin Mayhew enters his third season as General Manager of the Washington Commanders.

 Mayhew joins Washington with 20 seasons of NFL experience as an executive, including eight seasons as the general manager of the Detroit Lions.
 He returns to the franchise that he played for from 1989-92 and was a member of the Super Bowl XXVI team.